jawj/subtls/README.md

 A TypeScript TLS 1.3 client with limited scope.

-* Built using the JS [SubtleCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto), with no external dependencies
+* Built using the JS [SubtleCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto), with no external dependencies (except [hextreme](https://github.com/jawj/hextreme/), by the same author)
-* Non-compliant with [the spec](https://www.rfc-editor.org/rfc/rfc8446) in various ways
+* Not fully compliant with [the spec](https://www.rfc-editor.org/rfc/rfc8446)
-* **NOT READY FOR USE IN PRODUCTION**
+* **Not intended for production use**

 ## Current scope

-* TLS 1.3 only
+* Client only, TLS 1.3 only
-* Client only
-* Key exchange: NIST P-256 ECDH only (P-384 and P-521 would be easy to add; there’s currently no SubtleCrypto support for x448, but Curve25519 is [on the way](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/sign#browser_compatibility))
+* Key exchange: NIST P-256 ECDH only (P-384 and P-521 would be easy to add; there’s currently no SubtleCrypto support for x448 or Curve25519)
 * Ciphers: TLS_AES_128_GCM_SHA256 only (TLS_AES_256_GCM_SHA384 would be easy to add; there’s currently no SubtleCrypto support for TLS_CHACHA20_POLY1305_SHA256)
 * End-user certificate verify: ECDSA (P-256) + SHA256 and RSA_PSS_RSAE_SHA256 only (some others would be easy to add)
 * Certificate chain verify: ECDSA (P-256/384) + SHA256/384 and RSASSA_PKCS1-v1_5 + SHA-256 only (some others would be easy to add)
-* No cert chain building: each cert must sign the preceding one, leading to a trusted root
 * No client certificates
+* No chain building: each certificate must sign the preceding one, leading to a trusted root
 * No Pre-Shared Keys, ignores session tickets
-* Never sends alert records: just throws an Error if something goes wrong
+* Never sends alert records, just throws an `Error` if something goes wrong

-Fundamentally, there’s not much of a state machine here: we just expect a mostly predictable sequence of messages, and throw if we don’t get what we expect.
+Fundamentally, there’s not much of a state machine here: we mostly just expect a predictable sequence of messages, and throw if we don’t get what we expect.

 ## Annotations